TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 I already have a `selection` state which can represent a cell, row or column.
 Currently the only way of selecting something is via the "Scroll To" box.
 That's good enough for now.
 In future, I'll need support for range selection and the ability to select using mouse and keyboard.

-I'll need separate state to keep track of the focus cell.
+We need separate state to keep track of the focus cell.
 If more than one cell is selected, only one cell in the selection will have focus.
 The focused cell can also be moved around within the selection.

 # Focus Cell